Cyberbird99/Krypton/Krypton3.md

 ![alt text](found3analysis.png)

 As seen in the analysis above, in English letters, the letter 'e' occured most, but in the found files in krypton 3 , it is 'S'.
-'c' is substitued by 't' and so on.
+'c' is substituted by 't' and so on.

 After the English letter frequency is compared with the found files analysis, we find the key.